INTO George Mason University and the Ángel Cabrera Global Center

 Undergraduate International Year One Program

-The Undergraduate International Year One (INYO) Program combines academic coursework, English language support, and academic skills development in a carefully constructed program designed to prepare students for rigorous Mason degree programs.
-For most students, participation in INYO will not add more time to the completion of their bachelor's degree.
+The Undergraduate International Year One (IYO) Program combines academic coursework, English language support, and academic skills development in a carefully constructed program designed to prepare students for rigorous Mason degree programs.
+For most students, participation in IYO will not add more time to the completion of their bachelor's degree.

 Three types of Undergraduate International Year One programs are available: